-"In this diagnostic protocol, methods (including reference to brand names) are described as published, as these defined the original level of sensitivity, specificity and/or reproducibility achieved.
-The use of names of reagents, chemicals or equipment in these diagnostic protocols implies no approval of them to the exclusion of others that may also be suitable.
-Laboratory procedures presented in the protocols may be adjusted to the standards of individual laboratories, provided that they are adequately validated."
+"The use of names of reagents, chemicals or equipment in these diagnostic protocols implies no approval of them to the exclusion of others that may also be suitable."

-If in the DP there is more than one mention to a brand name, the second mention (and the sub sequential mentions) to a brand name shall be associated with the footnote number with the full text (e.g. If the first mention to a brand name is footnote 1, the subsequent mentions to brand names should be accompanied by the same footnote number, i.e., footnote number 1).
+If in the DP there is more than one mention to a brand name, the second mention (and the sub sequential mentions) to a brand name shall be associated with the footnote number from the first mention in the text (e.g. if the first mention to a brand name is accompanied by footnote 1, the subsequent mentions to brand names should be accompanied by the same footnote number, i.e., footnote number 1).